taiwan-brown-bear/rag-from-pdf/README.md

 Simple Test:

    2025 Taiwan Han Kuang Exercise is happening right now.
 (From July 9th to July 18th).
-   Below are the responses from OpenAI, Anthropic, Ollama on 2025/07/17.
+   By asking "when is Taiwan Han Kuang 41 Exercise for year 2025 ?", below are the responses from OpenAI, Anthropic, Ollama on 2025/07/17.

    OpenAI: